yajra/laravel-datatables/readme.md

 - Works with Laravel Dependency Injection and IoC Container.
 - Provides a [DataTable Html Builder](http://datatables.yajrabox.com/html) to help you use the package with less code.
 - Provides XSS filtering function to optionally escape all or specified column values using `escapeColumns('*'\['column'])` method.
-- Provides Query Logging when application is in debug state. **Important: Make sure that debug is set to false when your code is in production**
+- Provides Query Logging when application is in debug state.
+    **Important: Make sure that debug is set to false when your code is in production**
-- Easily attach a resource on json response via `->with()`
+- Easily attach a resource on json response via `->with()` method.
 - Built-in support for exporting to CSV, EXCEL and PDF using [Laravel-Excel](https://github.com/Maatwebsite/Laravel-Excel).
 - Built-in printer friendly view or create your own by overriding `printPreview()` method.
 - Provides an artisan command for generating a DataTable service and scope.